 - Only grind as much as you intend to use in the short term.
-Once the kernel is cracked and the bran has been exposed to oxygen, oils can quickly turn rancid.
-This is a one of the main reasons refined white flours have had the oily, but nutritious, bran removed – without the bran oils, shelf life is increased considerably.
+Once a kernel is cracked and the bran has been exposed to oxygen, oils can quickly turn rancid.
+This is one of the main reasons why refined white flours have had the oily, but nutritious, bran removed – without the bran oils, shelf life is increased considerably.

-- Intact whole kernels, when stored properly, will last longer on the shelf than most ﬂours and meals.
+- Intact whole kernels, when stored properly, will last longer on the shelf than most types of ﬂour and meal.

 - For production purposes, 1 cup of whole wheat berries will produce 1 1/2 cups of flour, and 1 pound of berries gives approximately 3 cups.

 - Freshly ground flour should smell slightly sweet or be aroma free.
-Any oily, dusty, or musty smells indicate the product is past its prime, and should be avoided or discarded if you’ve already bought a bad batch.
+Any oily, dusty, or musty smells indicate the product is past its prime, and should be avoided or discarded.

-As with most dry goods, any wheat berries, kernels, beans, seeds, or nuts should be stored in a cool, dry environment to keep them safe from heat, air, and moisture exposure.
+As with most dry goods, any wheat berries, kernels, beans, seeds, or nuts should be stored in a cool, dry environment to keep them protected from heat, air, and moisture exposure.

 The shelf life for most whole flours and meals is 1 to 3 months when stored properly in a cool and dry place, and 2 to 6 months sealed and kept in the freezer.